 |Charging cable length (inches)||N/A||40"||47"||N/A||N/A|

 |Onboard buttons||None||Volume, multifunction, power, NC||Volume, play/pause, forward/back, noise cancelling, voice assistant, power/bluetooth, answer/decline/mute calls||None||None|

 Our Analysis and Test Results

-The Beyerdynamic DT 770 Pro 32 ohm provide impressively flat frequency response, making them a great choice for those that want to appreciate every nuance in a piece of music, or that want to plug them into a guitar or electric drum set while they practice.
-Depending on your tastes, however, they may not be the best for casual listening.
+The Beyerdynamic DT 770 Pro 32 ohm provides impressively flat frequency response, making them an excellent choice for those who want to appreciate every nuance in a piece of music or want to plug them into a guitar or electric drum set while they practice.
+However, depending on your tastes, they may not be the best for casual listening.

-While this very flat frequency response opens up whole new worlds of detail to appreciate, for casual listeners this can make music sound a bit, well flat.
-Many songs end up feeling so balanced that the overall effect is less full and engrossing.
-Being able to hear every subtle nuance requires a bit more effort to appreciate the whole those details coalesce into.
+While this very flat frequency response opens up whole new worlds of detail to appreciate, for casual listeners, this can make music sound a bit well flat.
+Many songs feel so balanced that the overall effect is less full and engaging.
+Hearing every subtle nuance requires a bit more effort to appreciate the whole those details coalesce into.
 If you're in the mood to give your full attention to that detail, this can be an incredible experience.
-If you're looking for a soundtrack while you complete another task, however, you can't pay attention to all those nuances and the overall effect can be less fulfilling.
-As one of our testers put it, "Listening to these headphones requires the kind of attention you'd give to a good book, in comparison the warmer sounds of most other headphones is like binging on Netflix."
+If you're looking for a soundtrack while you complete another task, however, you can't pay attention to all those nuances, and the overall effect can be less fulfilling.
+As one of our testers put it, "Listening to these headphones requires the kind of attention you'd give to a good book, in comparison the warmer sounds of most other headphones are like binging on Netflix."

 Without active noise cancellation, these headphones offer relatively little noise isolation.
-The closed back earcups do passively block out some noise, but we had to turn the volume of our music up when in coffee shops in order to drown out all of the background noise.
+The closed-back earcups passively block out some noise, but we had to turn the volume of our music up when in coffee shops to drown out all of the background noise.

 Ease of Use